ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/from.md

 Subquery is another `SELECT` query that may be specified in parenthesis inside `FROM` clause.

+`FROM` clause can contain multiple data sources, separated by commas, which is equivalent of performing [CROSS JOIN](join.md) on them.

 ## FINAL Modifier {#select-from-final}

 When `FINAL` is specified, ClickHouse fully merges the data before returning the result and thus performs all data transformations that happen during merges for the given table engine.